tinymce/antora-extension-livedemos/README.md

 # Antora extension live demos
-This repo maintains an Antora extension which enables live demos for [https://www.tiny.cloud/docs](TinyMCE docs).
+This repo maintains an Antora extension which enables live demos for [TinyMCE docs](https://www.tiny.cloud/docs).

 # How to
 1. Install dependency